Our Founder: Shuheb Karim

 BSc (Hons) Psychology

-Postgraduate Certificate in Psychological Wellbeing Practice
+Postgraduate Cert Psychological Wellbeing Practice

 Postgraduate Diploma in Cognitive Behavioural Therapies